zeroibc/my-mac-os/README.md

 - I describe my thoughts and approach to writing [here](https://wiki.nikitavoloboev.xyz/writing/writing.html).

 #### [Marked](http://marked2app.com) - Preview rendered markdown files
 - If I ever need to preview a readme or any other markdown file that I wrote or just want to read, this app is the best application for that I found.
-It also features live updating and quite a lot of customisable features.
+It also features live updating and quite a lot of customizable features.

 ### Design
 #### [Sketch](https://www.sketchapp.com/) - Design tool
 - Use the app to quickly prototype new designs.
 I also enjoy using [Figma](https://www.figma.com) a lot.

 #### [Sip](https://sipapp.io/) - Collect, organize & share colors
-- A great color picker I use to collect my favourite colors and color schemes.
+- A great color picker I use to collect my favorite colors and color schemes.

 <img src="https://i.imgur.com/YZe3vix.png" width="400" alt="img">